-So many people hold ill feelings to that six-letter word.
+So many people hold ill feelings about that six-letter word.
+The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET!
 You know.
-The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET!

 Let me help you create a budget with these budget hacks.